inbrainai/inBrainSurveys_SDK/README.md

 # Installation
 ### CocoaPods
-Add to your project's Podfile, and run pod install
+Add to your project's Podfile, and run *pod install*

 Podfile Example:
 target 'inBrainPodTest' do
      use_frameworks!
      **pod 'InBrainSurveys'**
 end

+# Usage
+Once *pod install* command is complete, from now on open .xcworkspace file for your project.

+Add **import InBrainSurveys_SDK_Swift** to begin using SDK in your code

 # Configuration
 You’ll need to have 4 items: